Find out the answers to some of the Pilot's frequently asked questions below.

 These businesses will voluntarily change, or shift, their energy use on low-load days, helping support the stability of the grid, in return for compensation by Western Power.

-This pilot project is designed to provide flexibility in the way businesses use energy, it Is not about using energy when no-one is there or for no end use.
+This Pilot is designed to provide flexibility in the way businesses use energy, it Is not about using energy when no-one is there or for no end use.
 Each participant will determine the best way to productively manage their energy flexibility in order to suit the needs of their business.

 This may include changing the time the business chooses to operate certain tasks, or even shutting off solar panels at certain times on the weekend when the business is not operating or pre-cooling at different times of day compared with the normal modes of operation.